aduffy70/Protocols/Turkey_liver_cell_isolation.md

   * 22.5% 2mL
   * 25% 1.5mL
   * 45% ~1mL
 1. Pellet hepatocytes by centrifugation (10 minutes @ 100g).
-5 floating bands (and possibly a pellet at the tip of the tube) will form: 17% band, 20% band, 22.5% band, 25% band, 25/45 boundary band.
+5 floating bands (and possibly a pellet at the tip of the tube) will form:
-1. Discard 17% band, 20% band, and supernatant down to the top of the 22.5% band (more debris than cells).
-Keep the 22.5% band, 25% band, 25/45 boundary band, and supernatant down to the clear 45% percoll layer (more cells than debris).
-Discard the clear 45% percoll and tip pellet (more red blood cells than hepatocytes).
+  * Discard 17% band, 20% band, and supernatant down to the top of the 22.5% band (more debris than cells).
+  * Keep the 22.5% band, 25% band, 25/45 boundary band, and supernatant down to the clear 45% percoll layer (more cells than debris).
 Combine the retained portions from multiple gradients in a single 50mL falcon tube.
+  * Discard the clear 45% percoll layer and tip pellet (more red blood cells than hepatocytes).
 1. Wash away remaining percoll by adding ~20mL Supplemented media and spinning 3 minutes @ 200g.
 Discard supernatant.
 1. Wash away more debris by adding ~5mL Supplemented media and settling at 37C for 5 minutes.
 Discard the supernatant.
 Repeat.
 1. Gently resuspend and adjust volume of hepatocytes to ~2-5mL with Supplemented media.